miatsivitse/Project-4/README.md

 ![Random forest](https://user-images.githubusercontent.com/112193116/223926127-2fcc1878-3a31-4592-b583-5d0d189bf286.png)

+**Classification Report and Confusion Matrix**

+we compared the predicted values from the model against the actual values

 # DATA MODEL OPTIMIZATION

 Our main problem with our model was that it was over-fitting.
 We also tried using a MinMaxScaler instead of StandardScaler, but this also decreased the accuracy.